fabiangunzinger/online-experiments/chapters/power.md

 ## Implications of the formula

 ## Rules of thumb -- the big 16 vs 32 confusion

+Blog post on 16 or 32 power confusion:
+- Reliably looking posts who get it wrong: (https://towardsdatascience.com/probing-into-minimum-sample-size-formula-derivation-and-usage-8db9a556280b --- starts with the wrong std error with N for total instead of variant sample size), there is also Kohavi book or paper that gets it wrong

 - There is another way to express the variance, which has led to massive confusion.